 A worker hoists one of the small but heavy buckets filled with TiAL powder.
 He loads the powder into the Arcam EBM machines.
 Based on a 3D geometry model of the engine part, the machine applies layer after layer of the powder, melting each with an electron beam that solidifies the metal filings into one piece.
-One of the unique characteristics of EBM is that the process takes place at an elevated, controlled temperature and the build part can cool off slowly, which is key for producing crack prone alloys.
+One of the unique characteristics of EBM is that the process takes place at an elevated, controlled temperature and the build part can cool off slowly, which is key for producing quality parts using crack prone alloys.
 The EBM process also takes place in a vacuum build chamber, which guarantees a clean and controlled environment.

 Once the design of the part is loaded into the Arcam EBM machine, the process takes three days to produce several fully-formed parts all in the same build.
 The machines operate around the clock, overseen by the operators here.